buckaroo-it/Magento2_Hyva/README.md

 **Run  `npm i`  again to process the changes.**

-In order to display the payment summary for partial payments using giftcards, you'll need to copy (override) all the files & folders from: `Hyva/CheckoutExample/reactapp/src/paymentMethods/buckaroo/src/lib/overrides`  to  `Hyva/CheckoutExample/reactapp/src`
+In order to display the payment summary for partial payments using giftcards, you'll need copy (override) all the files & folders from: `Hyva/CheckoutExample/reactapp/src/paymentMethods/buckaroo/src/lib/overrides` to `Hyva/CheckoutExample/reactapp/src`

+### Upgrading

+To update the plugin you just need to use git to fetch the latest changes from github, after that you build the react app again using npm

+`cd Hyva/CheckoutExample/reactapp/src/paymentMethods/buckaroo`

+`git pull`

+`cd Hyva/CheckoutExample/reactapp`

+`npm run build`

 ---
 ### Supported Payment Methods